 The Sisi statue

 Habsburg marriages tended to be of the arranged variety, with very very few exceptions.
 The one between Emperor Franz Joseph and Elisabeth (“Sisi”) was, however, a mix of political expedience and romance.
 He truly loved her.
-She may have loved him (but certainly not to the same extent, frankly).
+She may even have loved him in return (but, if so, certainly not to the same extent, sadly).

-Despite Elisabeth’s ambivalence toward her husband and court responsibilities, and her regular absences from Vienna, there is no doubt she remains one of the great personalities in Habsburg history.
+Despite Elisabeth’s famed ambivalence toward her husband and court responsibilities, and her regular absences from Vienna, she remains one of the great personalities in Habsburg history.
 No wonder, then, that she has an appropriate memorial to her name.